dashpay/docs/developers/index.rst

 Windows and Linux platforms (macOS if the dependencies were installed according to these instructions).
 This can take some time.
-When complete, you will see the SHA256 checksums, which you can compare against the hashes available on the Dash website `here
+When complete, you will see the SHA256 checksums, which you can compare against the hashes available on the `Dash website
 <https://www.dash.org/wallets>`_.
 In this way, you can be sure that you
 are running original and untampered builds of the code as it exists on Github.